Hello, friend.

 Latest Status:

-If you are reading this, I would be overjoyed to hear back from you!
+• If you are reading this, I would be overjoyed to hear from you!
+I am available for assignments, secret-admirer confessions and casual conversation.

 ✉ You can write me at dearflorrie (at) gmail (dot) com